readthedocs/sphinx-autoapi/docs/config.rst

 AutoAPI Configuration
 ---------------------

+.. rubric:: Commonly used

 .. confval:: autoapi_dir

 	**Required**

-	Where to find the files to generate the AutoAPI from.
+        The path (relative or absolute) to the source code that you wish to generate your API documentation from.

 .. confval:: autoapi_type

-	Default: ``dotnet``
+	Default: ``python``

 	Set the type of files you are documenting

-.. confval:: autoapi_root

-	Default: ``autoapi``

-	Directory to output the AutoAPI files into

 .. confval:: autoapi_template_dir